 We launched the second cycle with three shows at the Museum of Contemporary Art Chicago.
-First was Brown Girls, co-created by Fatimah Asghar, who wrote it, and Sam Bailey (OTV’s You’re So Talented), who directed and produced it.
+First was BROWN GIRLS, co-created by Fatimah Asghar, who wrote it, and Sam Bailey (creator of YOU’RE SO TALENTED), who directed and produced it.
 A dramedy about Leila, a writer and queer South Asian woman, and her best friend Patricia, a singer and black woman, the series had one of the biggest launches I’ve seen in the indie TV market (and I wrote the book indie web TV).
 The series is a stunning collaboration among women of color and queer people, anchored by great performances from a diverse cast and a soundtrack led by Jamila Woods.
 Most people know the series for getting picked up by HBO, but the creators did a lot of work to make that happen, some of which I’ve written up in a blog.

 The second cycle saw the release of 6 new pilots and works of video art.
 I was very moved by our 2017 offerings, which were wildly experimental and deeply engaged with culture, power and narrative experimentation.

-The Furies directed by Jessica King of King Is A Fink (OTV’s Full Out, F*CK YES and Quare Life) and Fawzia Mirza’s You Should Know This By Now are both propositions for different series and narratives.
+THE FURIES directed by Jessica King of King Is A Fink (FULL OUT, F*CK YES and QUARE LIFE) and Fawzia Mirza’s YOU SHOULD KNOW THIS BY NOW are both propositions for different series and narratives.
 The Furies explores female rage; the dance films were designed to precede a scripted series with those performers, which you can read about on their Open TV site.
-You Should Know This By Now is a seris of PSAs on Asian American identities; it came together when Fawzia organized a group of artists, including broadcast TV stars Parvesh Cheena and Vincent Rodriguez, who had all visited the White House.
+You Should Know This By Now is a series of PSAs on Asian American identities; it came together when Fawzia organized a group of artists, including broadcast TV stars Parvesh Cheena and Vincent Rodriguez, who had all visited the White House.
 The funny spots served as wonderful commercials at our screening of Geeta’s Guide and Starving Artists.

 To date OTV and our artists have combined raised over $250,000 toward platform operations and series production.
 This is my best estimate for everything from paying for documentation of our events, contractor fees for the core team, and large chunks of money raised by artists through their own means.
 Not all of this is spent (see the next money section below).
 Much of it comes from grants through Northwestern University and local Chicago arts organizations (Chicago Filmmakers, Propeller Fund, the city of Chicago), with the remainder from crowdfunding campaigns wholly run and executed by the lead artists or investors with whom they have relationships.
 OTV Originals budgets range from $10,000 to $70,000, whereas pilots generally run under $10,000.
 These budgets do not include in-kind services or collaborators taking rate cuts to help make a project happen, both of which are very common.